Whirled: Smaller mirrors

-Created on the 31st of August 2018, Whirled Club was created alongside Synced Online.
-This rendition successfully brought back "parlor games" that allow you to play games that are directly embedded into the virtual world's rooms, a feature thought lost since Whirled's closure.
-During this time, Synced Online's succumbed to an attack that deleted their database leaving only an old backup.
-Upon finding this backup corrupted the site was closed leaving Whirled Club the only remnant of Whirled.

-Current Mirrors
+Post Adobe Flash shutdown

-After Adobe Flash was discontinued On January 1, 2021, Whirled Club was relaunched as a downloadable client, downloadable at the same domain.
-Alongside Whirled Club, Synced Online was also resurrected using its backup at the same domain, though without a client of its own it can only be fully accessed by browsers that still support Adobe Flash.
+After Adobe Flash was discontinued On January 1, 2021, Whirled Club was reworked as a downloadable client.
+Alongside Whirled Club, Synced Online was also resurrected using its backup at the same domain—though, without a client of its own, it can only be fully accessed by browsers that still support Adobe Flash.

 Features

 Avatars & Rooms

 Whirled generally functions on the ability to control an avatar of the player's choosing inside of a room owned by any other player.
 Once in a Room, a player is displayed as their avatar, being able to walk around the room freely and type in the room's chat to other players.
 Many different avatars can be stored and purchased, but only one can be used at a time.
 Every avatar has its own specific states and actions as included by the creator, with no limit to how many may be included.
 The default, free avatar that a player starts with, an animated piece of tofu created by the game's developers, only includes the "default" idle state along with two simple dances.
 Furthermore, if an avatar was created by uploading an image file such as a JPEG or PNG file, they are known as "static" avatars that are converted into SWF avatar format by the site automatically, also giving it a primitive animation method by bouncing the image up and down.

 Rooms also allow players to place objects inside them; such as Furniture, Pets, Backdrops, Toys, Game Launchers, Videos, or Photos.
 Music could also be added to a room's playlist in order to listen to it alongside other players.
 A "DJ" function was also added in development, allowing other players to play music in a room that isn't theirs, rotating between each player who has added music to the DJ list.